niharvanjaraRIT/Intuit-Challenge-2017/README.md

 **“phases”** folder consists of .csv and .xlsx which are intermediate results which can be viewed.
-There are four files which are as follows
+There are five files which are as follows

 * Unique-Vendors.csv
 * Transformed-Data.csv